SuadeLabs/fire/extensions/documentation/properties/orig_repayment_type.md

 ### interest_only
 Interest Only - The borrower is only required to pay the interest portion of the loan for a specified period.
 During this period, no principal is being repaid, and the loan balance remains unchanged.

+### option_arm
+Option ARM - An option or payment-option ARM is an adjustable rate mortgage with several possible payment choices.

 ### other
 Other Repayment Type - A repayment structure that doesn't fit into the standard categories.
 This could include specialized or custom repayment arrangements that are unique to specific loan products or borrower circumstances.